-For example, if the seller advertises an item for sale at “$100, tax included,” or if the seller and buyer negotiate a price of $100 that both parties know and agree includes sales tax, the invoice should read:
+For example, if a seller advertises an item for sale at “$100, tax included,” or if the seller and buyer negotiate a price of $100 that both parties know and agree includes sales tax, the invoice may read:

 | Sales tax

 (This example assumes that the applicable combined state and local sales tax rate is 8.0%.
 In order to calculate the selling price, simply divide the total price which is to include the sales tax by 1 plus the applicable rate.
 In this example, $100.00/1.08 = $92.59.)

 In other words, for both sales tax and business occupation (B&O) tax purposes, the “selling price” is $92.59.
 The seller would collect and remit sales tax of $7.41 (= $92.59 x .08) to the state.
 The seller would also remit retailing B&O tax of 0.44 (= $92.59 x .00471) to the state.